olmapp/terms_and_policies/pp_terms_paid.md

 # Terms and Conditions

 The application is built following the best software engineering practises, which should minimize any risk of misbehavior.
-In the event that such events occur, the application user can not hold Olmapp viable for any loses incurred.
+In the event that such events occur, the application user can not hold Olmapp liable for any loses incurred.